gomods/athens/docs/content/contributing/_index.md

 We're so glad to see you here, we hope the following pages help you understand the part different roles play in our community and how some decisions are made.

-> TODO: something about transparency and what type of documents lie within.